artsy/artsy.github.io/_posts/2019-03-12-so-you-want-to-be-an-engineer.md

 "ENGINEER" on it, but I told people, "I'm working on becoming an engineer.
 I'm really hoping to stay at Artsy, but if there's not a role open for me, that's fine—I'll search elsewhere."

-The net outcome of these conversations was that there wasn't a role open right then, but I also left with a better idea of what I should learn and what I could expect from the coming months.
+The net outcome of these conversations was that there wasn't a role open right then (and that I still had lot to learn before I'd be ready when one became available), but I also left with a better idea of what I should learn and what I could expect from the coming months.

 # Step Two: Figure Out What You Want to Learn